waldrain/waldrain.github.io/moniwonig.md

 with total reliability due to the large storage volume.
 Obviously, just from the money point of view, the cost of the wwwp plus installation effort will take a long time (or forever) to amortize.

+After a week's use, we conclude that the initial assumptions above are correct: the wwwp needs to run at least three hours and consume 1.5 kWh of electricity per day, corresponding to a bit more than 5 kWh of water heating with a COP of 3.5, enough to heat 150 litres of water.

 #### Installation Steps